-The Southwark Women's Assessment Hub is a new pilot project, going into its second years, delivered in partnership with Solace and LB Southwark Housing Solutions.
+The Southwark Women's Assessment Hub is delivered in partnership with Solace and LB Southwark Housing Solutions.
 The project recognises the intersection between then experience of trauma, VAWG, homelessness and involvement in the Criminal Justice System - compounded by unemployment, involvement in the Care system, substance use and mental and physical health difficulties.

-In addition to supporting at the Hub, and resettlement support for women who have moved on, the Hub is also staffed by a Specialist Housing Worker, who supports homeless women leaving prison, or rough sleeping, primarily with resolving barriers to their safe housing, including advocating with the Local Authority for housing assistance, supporting women to gather evidence of their housing need, assisting them in obtaining temporary accommodation from the Local Authority upon release, and sustaining their tenancies in the community.
-The worker also supports women to avoid further involvement with the criminal justice system, by supporting with claiming appropriate benefits, complying with Probation or Licence conditions, registering and engaging with healthcare providers, and engaging with local substance use teams.
+In addition to support at the Hub, and resettlement support for women who have moved on, the Hub is also staffed by a Specialist Housing Worker, who supports homeless women leaving prison, or rough sleeping, primarily with supporting them to access safe housing, including advocating with the Local Authority for housing assistance, supporting women to gather evidence of their housing need, assisting them in obtaining temporary accommodation from the Local Authority upon release, and sustaining their tenancies in the community.
+The worker also supports women to avoid further involvement with criminal justice system, by supporting with claiming appropriate benefits, complying with Probation or Licence conditions, registering and engaging with healthcare providers, and engaging with local substance use teams.
 She is also the lead for referrals into the Hub, and the residents of the Hub are primarily women from her caseload.